What is Considered a Good Interest Rate on a Mortgage : Unveiling the Best Rates

 Before we discuss what qualifies as a good interest rate, let’s first understand how mortgage interest rates are determined.
 Mortgage rates fluctuate based on various factors, including:

 Given these factors, it’s essential to keep in mind that interest rates can change over time.
-However, for the purpose of this article, we’ll provide you with a general overview of what is considered favorable for a mortgage interest rate.
+However, for this article, we’ll provide you with a general overview of what is considered favourable for a mortgage interest rate.

 The Ideal Range for Mortgage Interest Rates